linuxserver/docker-ddclient/README.md

 ## Setting up the application

 Edit the ddclient.conf file found in your /config volume.
-This config file have many providers to choose from and you basically just have to uncomment your provider and add username/password where requested.
+This config file has many providers to choose from and you basically just have to uncomment your provider and add username/password where requested.
 If you modify ddclient.conf, ddclient will automaticcaly restart and read the config.

 ## Info